Scotland's largest utility trade union

 of energy efficiency and renewable energy sources.

-power stations recognising that these challenging targets may not
+nuclear power stations recognising that these challenging targets

-be capable of being met without nuclear.
-The future for coal electricity
+may not be capable of being met without nuclear.
+The future for

-be supported by UNISON.
-Cutting greenhouse gas emissions, securing
+will be supported by UNISON.
+Cutting greenhouse gas emissions,

-reliable energy supplies and ensuring that every home is adequately
+securing reliable energy supplies and ensuring that every home

-heated are all worthwhile objectives.
-The emphasis on maintaining
+is adequately heated are all worthwhile objectives.
+The emphasis

-competitive energy markets in the UK and beyond, ignores the accumulating
+on maintaining competitive energy markets in the UK and beyond,

 UNISON Scotland believes that a Scottish energy